 If you're on medication, check if your medication is legal in each country you're travelling to and seek advice from an on any quantity restrictions that may apply.
 If it is illegal, consult your doctor about alternatives well in advance of your travel.

-Travel in forested areas brings the risk of exposure to tick-borne encephalitis.
+If you're visiting any forests, there's a risk of tick-borne encephalitis.
 Ticks are active from spring to autumn.

 - Take measures to avoid tick bites, particularly in rural areas.

-- Check your body for ticks during and after travel in forested areas
+- Check your body for ticks during and after travel in forests

 - Remove any ticks from your body as soon as possible.